RWunderlich/Macrophytes-in-Aquitanian-shallow-lakes/README.md

 Repository for the paper titled "Model-Based Management of Native and Invasive Macrophytes in Shallow Lakes of South-Western France Under Warming"

 # Abstract
 Macrophytes are a critical component of freshwater ecosystems, harboring significant biodiversity and providing essential resources and services.
 However, their habitat faces multifaceted challenges from climate change, local anthropogenic disturbance, and biological invasions.
 Here, we aim to provide local management suggestions under both current and future higher temperature regimes.
 Using joint species distribution modeling (JSDM), we integrate comprehensive presence-absence data with environmental variables and ecological traits to predict the distributions and diversity of 44 vascular aquatic plant and charophyte species in three shallow lakes (435 sites in total) in southwestern France.
 The environmental variables considered included physical properties (including current surface temperature and a 2 ◦C warming scenario), anthropogenic disturbance, shoreline curvature, underwater topography, and the occurrence rate (temporary or permanent) of water and wetness.
 Subsequently, we use percentile-threshold-based spatial prioritization to identify conservation management hotspots.
-Our re sults show that macrophyte habitat suitability is largely influenced by land-use and human accessibility.
+Our results show that macrophyte habitat suitability is largely influenced by land-use and human accessibility.
 Moreover, macrophyte habitat suitability and native species diversity generally decrease across lakes under warming.
 However, the decrease in habitat suitability is greater for native isoetid species than for invasive species—suggesting a potential forthcoming cascade of changing community composition, higher lacustrine trophic states, and impaired provisioning of ecosystem services.
 Therefore, we suggest immediately adopting adaptive management principles at the identified conservation management hotspots, including the control of and targeted monitoring for invasives as well as conservation and restoration measures for native species, in particular isoetids.

 # DOI
 To be made available after acceptance.